-Acquisitions (and even growth into non-core areas) means a decreasing efficiency of the enterprise as bureaucracy increases and the additions are less effective than the core.
-About the only company that seems to counter this rule is Amazon.
+Acquisitions (and even grow into non-core areas) mean a decreasing efficiency of the enterprise as bureaucracy increases and the additions are less effective than the core.
+The only company that seems to counter this rule is Amazon.
 Amazon appears to be able to move into anything they do and be highly effective at doing so.
 They even migrate into areas like AWS that have a higher profit margin than the area they started in (online retailing).

 Acquisitions lead to concentrations of markets, and concentrations of markets invariably lead to less competition and lock-in.
 This lesson needs to be relearned by every generation.
 But Oracle did have real applications that had real value propositions.

 So while I disagree with whether Oracle’s massive acquisition spree should have been approved by the Federal Trade Commission (which seems to spend most of its time eating donuts and taking long naps), it was not in itself deceptive.

 However, SAP’s statements about HANA were always inaccurate.

 SAP’s plans for HANA were so extravagant that they fell into the category of fantasy.
 I worked through a consulting company several years ago and attended a meeting where several men from SAP came over to educate us on HANA and S/4HANA.
 What was pitched as an educational presentation became one of the most aggressive sales pitches for HANA and S/4HANA or any other product for that matter that I have ever witnessed.

 Taking a Deep Drink of SAP HANA Kool-Aid from SAP Marketing

 At one point, one of these highly confident men stated that “there was going to be no innovation in SAP outside of HANA and S/4HANA.”